levykohout/rho-node-pg/README.md

 ## Description

 This is an exercise to practice what we learned on Node and Postgres lecture.
+We get to practice how to access/create/update/delete database data using SQL while learning how to use Postgres.

 ## System Requirements